 Why Real-Time Security Detection Matters

-Real-time detection and remediation can mean the difference between a security incident and a loss of protected information leading to devastating financial repercussions.
-Real-time detection also allows organizations to avoid public embarrassment, customer defection, and other side effects of a highly-publicized breach.
-Join us as we review six signs of a data breach in progress within your company's network and how you can respond with speed to emerging issues.
+Real-time detection and remediation can mean the difference between a security incident and a loss of protected information, leading to devastating financial repercussions.
+Real-time detection also allows organizations to avoid public embarrassment, customer defection, and other side effects of a highly publicized breach.
+Join us as we review six signs of a data breach in progress within your company's network and how you can quickly respond to emerging issues.

 1. Critical File Changes

 Upon gaining entrance to an organization's network, cybercriminals may modify, change, delete, or replace critical system files in an attempt to prolong detection.
-These changes may be completed very quickly—Verizon indicates the majority of data breaches are completed in "minutes" or even less.
+These changes may be completed very quickly—Verizon indicates that most data breaches are completed in "minutes" or even less.
 Unless your organization is actively monitoring critical system files for negative changes, these clear signs of a data breach can go undetected for long periods of time.

 There can be a massive amount of changes to critical files on a daily basis, particularly for large organizations or companies with complex IT infrastructures.
 Having the ability to distinguish between normal changes and changes indicative of a data breach in progress is crucial.
-After one major retailer's data breach was publicized, the media reported evidence of the team choosing to disregard unusual activity because they didn't believe it "warranted an immediate follow-up."
+After the publication of one major retailer's data breach, the media reported evidence of the team choosing to disregard unusual activity because they didn't believe it "warranted an immediate follow-up."
 Your organization needs the technical ability or expertise to distinguish between positive, neutral, and negative changes in real-time.

 2. Unusually Slow Internet or Devices

 Your security policy and end-user education programs should address immediate reporting and investigation of devices or a company network that suddenly appears to be running more slowly than usual.
-This can indicate onboard malware or viruses or suspicious outbound traffic.
-Users should never assume IT isn't receptive to reports of devices running slowly, which certainly bear investigation.
+This can indicate onboard malware, viruses, or suspicious outbound traffic.
+Users should never assume IT isn't receptive to reports of devices running slowly, which indeed bear investigation.

 3. Obvious Device Tampering